2026.01.c

 }

-The Get Loss Tables for PLT Risk Sources operation (GET /platform/riskdata/v1/risksources/{uuid}/imported-plt) returns a list of loss tables for the specified risk source.
+The Get PLT Risk Sources operation (GET /platform/riskdata/v1/risksources/{uuid}/imported-plt) returns a list of the period loss tables imported as program risk sources.

 A risk source is a representation of risk to a cedant including modeled losses that underlies a program (reinsurance program) or business hierarchy position.
 The risk source links the program or business hierarchy to EDMs that contain the portfolios or analysis results.